DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 `HALT`

 ##System call (microKENBAK-1 extension)
 The `SYSCALL` statement is used to invoke a system call.
 This sends an instruction value of 0360.
-The documentation for the microKENBAK-1 explains the functionality available, and typically involves the setting the A and, possibly, B, variables, then executing the 0360 instruction, and, for calls that produce values, reading the result from B. The form is:
+The documentation for the microKENBAK-1 explains the functionality available, and typically involves the setting the A, and possibly B, variables, then executing the 0360 instruction, and, for calls that produce values, reading the result from B. The form is:

 `SYSCALL`